rjray/tasktrack/README.md

 My Coursera capstone project for the Responsive Website Development and Design specialization.

+## Description

+This is an enhanced task-tracking application.
+It will eventually feature assigning tasks to other users, sub-tasks, tracking lifecycle, etc., as well as the basic features.

 ## Dissatisfaction

 (The following is an update of what I wrote originally on April 10, 2020.